sparkfun/eng_application/Documentation/README.md

 * [Manual Toothbrush (Soft Bristle)](https://oralb.com/en-us/products/pro-health-all-in-one-toothbrush)
 * [Toothpaste](http://www.colgatetotal.com/toothpaste/clean-mint)
-* Cup
+* 8oz Cup
 * Water
 * Mirror (optional)

 These products can be found at many grocery stores and online retailers.
+Using a soft toothbrush is sufficient in removing food and bacteria attached to the surface of a tooth.
+Toothpaste will be used to help clean and strengthen teeth.
 A mirror is not necessary when brushing your teeth.
 However, a mirror can help in brushing your teeth and checking for areas that may require more cleaning.

 # How to Brush Your Teeth